General-relativistic spin system: Introduction

-In the case of spin models describing the ground-based laboratory experiments, spins are considered to be attached to given space points, \textit{i.e.} forming a fixed lattice.
+In the case of spin models describing the ground-based laboratory experiments, spins are considered to be attached to given space points, i.e. forming a fixed lattice.
 Consequently, such models explicitly break general covariance by distinguishing a certain reference frame.
 A useful step towards a frame-independent formulation is the continuous limit of a spin system, in which a field-theoretic description of spins is obtained.
-The analogous continuous spin system approximations play a powerful role in theoretical condensed matter physics, \textit{e.g.} in the theory of topological phase transitions \cite{Kosterlitz:1973xp}.
+The analogous continuous spin system approximations play a powerful role in theoretical condensed matter physics, e.g. in the theory of topological phase transitions \cite{Kosterlitz:1973xp}.

 The system in such a case becomes a spin field $\vec{S}({\bf x})$ defined on some spatial hypersurface $\Sigma$.
-In the standard condensed matter considerations, the spatial manifold is chosen as $\Sigma = \mathbb{R}^d$, where its dimension $d$ is 1, 2 or 3.
-From this perspective, one could naively presume that the desired generalization of a spin system is provided by the relativistic field theory of the vector field $\vec{S}({\bf x})$, with the constraint $S\!:=||\vec{S}||= \sqrt{\vec{S}\!\cdot\!\vec{S}}=$ const.
-The constraint is due to the fixed norm of the spin vector.
-Such a framework, an example of which is the famous non-linear $\sigma-$model \cite{GellMann:1960np,Witten:1983ar}, however, does not lead to the correct theory of a spin field.
+In the standard condensed matter considerations, the spatial manifold is chosen as $\Sigma = \mathbb{R}^d$, where its dimension $d$ is 1, 2, or 3.
+From this perspective, one could naively presume that the desired generalization of a spin system is provided by the relativistic field theory of the vector field $\vec{S}({\bf x})$, with the constraint on its norm (the spin magnitude) $\forall{\bf x}: ||\vec{S}({\bf x})|| = \sqrt{\vec{S}({\bf x})\!\cdot\!\vec{S}({\bf x})} =: S$.
+Such a framework, an example of which is the famous nonlinear $\sigma-$model \cite{GellMann:1960np,Witten:1983ar}, however, does not lead to the correct theory of a spin field.

-In our analysis, we identify the notion of a spin at each point of space with its semiclassical description by a vector $\vec{S}$ and initially restrict to the spatial manifold $\Sigma$ given by the $3$-dimensional Euclidean space.
+In our analysis, we identify the notion of a spin at each point of space with its semiclassical description by a vector $\vec{S}$ and initially restrict to the spatial manifold $\Sigma$ given by the three-dimensional Euclidean space.
 We are going to construct the relativistic extension of such a continuous distribution of spins.
-A natural, but naive, proposal for a generalization of a spin field on Euclidean space to either the spatial sector of spacetime or the Cauchy hypersurface constructed through the ADM decomposition does not lead to a well-working model\footnote{Actually, this proposal led to the already mentioned non-linear $\sigma-$model \cite{GellMann:1960np,Witten:1983ar}.}.
+A natural, but naive, proposal for a generalization of a spin field on Euclidean space to either the spatial sector of spacetime or the Cauchy hypersurface constructed through the ADM decomposition does not lead to a well-working model\footnote{Actually, this proposal led to the already mentioned nonlinear $\sigma-$model \cite{GellMann:1960np,Witten:1983ar}.}.
 The reason is that the spin field is not a standard classical tensor field.